Is there a minimum temperature at which you'll allow water play to happen, like, if it's cooler than 80, you skip it for the day?

 Comment

-Originally posted by youretooloud View Post80 would be way too cold.
+Originally posted by youretooloud View Post

 I'd do other water type things at 80...
 Sometimes I give them a cup with water and a big paint brush to paint on the fence.
 Or, we (once.. because it was a huge mess) mixed cornstarch with colored water and let them paint with "chalk paint".
 AGain though, that was such an ordeal to clean off.